-In addition to leading the Gildas Quartet, Christopher frequently directs the London Musical Arts Orchestra at St. Martin-in-the-Fields from the violin, with whom he has appeared as a soloist for various concertos and other works by Bach, Beethoven, and Vivaldi.
+In addition to leading the Gildas Quartet, Christopher frequently directs the London Musical Arts Orchestra at St. Martin-in-the-Fields from the violin, with whom he has appeared as a soloist for various concertos and other works by Bach, Beethoven and Vivaldi.
 Other concerto appearances include performances of the Sibelius Concerto with the New Bristol Sinfonia, and of the Butterfly Lovers, Stravinsky, and Paganini Concertos with the Sheffield Philharmonic Orchestra.
-Christopher also enjoys working as an orchestral musician, playing with the Manchester Camerata, the Hallé, the Orchestre Symphonique de Montréal, Sinfonia Cymru, and guest leading the Skipton Camerata.
+Christopher also enjoys working as an orchestral musician, playing with the Manchester Camerata, the Hallé, the Orchestra Symphonique de Montréal, Sinfonia Cymru, and guest leading the Skipton Camerata.
 Elsewhere, he has led a performance of Goehr’s …Around Stravinsky at the Wigmore Hall which was later featured on BBC Radio 3.

 Christopher teaches violin, chamber music, and conducts student orchestras at the Sheffield Music Academy, and has taught undergraduate chamber ensembles at the Royal Birmingham Conservatoire.
-He plays a violin by Onorato Gragnani from 1787, on loan from the Harrison-Frank Family Foundation.

 Christopher played the Harrison-Frank Family Foundation’s Onorato Gragnani violin in 2018 – 2021.